DerAndre/DjangoTaskManagerAPI/readme.md

 mkdir ~/.virtualenv
 virtualenv ~/.virtualenv/task_manager --python=<Path to Python 3.6>

+Then install the requirements with:

+pip install -r requirements.txt

 Since it's a good practice not to store credentials in your source code, the database credentials are stored in environment variables.
 For testing purpose you can put them back into the code or export the database user and password as follows: